MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 ### Step 1 – Set the language

-￼PlayFab allows you to choose from a specific list of languages to support.
+PlayFab allows you to choose from a specific list of languages to support.
 You can make a call to the `GetLanguageList()` method to see the language codes.

+> [!NOTE]
+> When using the `SetProfileLanguage` API, the language string must be specified in the ISO 639-1 format (for example, "en", "es", or "ja").
+At the current time, the code "zh" is not supported.

 First, we will update a player’s profile to include the language in which they would prefer to get content from your title.